substance/dar/README.md

 The following specifications define a markup language (XML) for research articles and spreadsheets:

-- [Dar Article](DarArticle.md): An XML format, based on JATS, the de facto standard for archiving and interchange of scientific open-access contents with XML
+- [TextureArticle](https://github.com/substance/texture/blob/master/docs/TextureArticle.md): An XML format, based on JATS, the de facto standard for archiving and interchange of scientific open-access contents with XML
-- [Dar Sheet](DarSheet.md): A simple XML format to describe sheets (think MS Excel or Google sheets) but designed for reproducible scientific computations
-- [Dar Runtime](DarRuntime.md): An HTTP API for looking up and accessing runtimes, which support multiple languages.

 ## Editors